University committed to providing competitive and affordable health care options for employees and families

 - Employees are concerned about their total medical costs through premiums and out-of-pocket expenses.

 Penn State’s health care expenses for employees increased by more than $30 million from 2011 to 2015, or an average of 4.1 percent a year, which is below market trend — but still higher than the Consumer Price Index (CPI), the most common measure of inflation.
-The University’s current contract with Highmark continues until December 2017, and next year the University will begin the process of requesting proposals for an administrator of its health benefits.
+The University’s current contract with a third party administrator ends in December 2017, and early in 2017 the University began the process of requesting proposals for an administrator of its health benefits.
 Gray emphasized the University’s commitment to having a strong network of health care providers.

 “Penn State is committed to keeping the provider network strong for all employees and families across the Commonwealth and will not compromise that for lower cost services,” Gray said.

-Currently, employees have two options for health care coverage: PPO Blue or PPO Savings.
-With the traditional PPO Blue plan, increasing copays, deductibles and coinsurance levels is one approach for allowing the University to continue offering that option in a way that is fiscally responsible.
-Copays and deductibles on the PPO Blue plan have not increased since 2012.
+Currently, employees have two options for health care coverage: PPO Plan or PPO Savings.
+With the traditional PPO Plan, increasing copays, deductibles and coinsurance levels is one approach for allowing the University to continue offering that option in a way that is fiscally responsible.
+Copays and deductibles on the PPO Plan have not increased since 2012.

 “As we think about ways in which Penn State can manage the cost of providing medical benefits, there are many levers that can be pulled to share the cost between employees and the University,” Gray said.
 “Considering modest, more periodic increases in out-of-pocket expenses enables Penn State to avoid significant plan design changes that could create too much financial tension for employees and their families.”